 Travis: Suck on this.

 In a shocking, cold-blooded act, Travis wreaks vengeance on Iris' abductor - he sticks a gun point-blank into Sport's gut and shoots, wounding him in the stomach.
-A few moments later, he enters the darkened stairway leading to Iris' apartment where he approaches the manager of the hotel rooms.
-In another gory scene of incredible orgiastic violence and cold-blooded slaughter, partially filmed in slow-motion, he shoots and blows off part of the manager's right hand.
+A few moments later, he enters the darkened stairway leading to Iris' apartment where he approaches the bouncer-manager-pimp of the hotel rooms (used as a brothel).
+In another gory scene of incredible orgiastic violence and cold-blooded slaughter, partially filmed in slow-motion, he shoots and blows off part of the pimp's right hand.
 The blast splatters blood and causes echoes throughout the corridors.
 [Travis' violent act is symbolic of the Vietnam War itself - an outburst of insanity.]

 Another gunshot sounds behind Travis - he is wounded on the left side of his neck - and begins to bleed profusely.
 Travis turns to look behind him and sees Sport, mortally wounded.
 He quickly guns him down at the end of the corridor.
-As Travis is trying to finish off the manager on the stairs, he is again shot from behind in the right shoulder by the private cop (one of Sport's Mafioso gangster associates and Iris' customer).
-Wounded and staggering, Travis kills him by filling his face and body full of bullets, causing him to fall backwards into Iris' room.
-Still alive, the wounded manager crashes atop Travis and wrestles him to the ground - they thrash around into Iris' apartment where Iris is shrieking and frozen in fear.
-Travis pulls his combat knife from his boot and impales the manager's left hand.
-He reaches over and picks up the revolver from the now-dead Mafioso and shoots him point-blank in the cheek - the manager's brains are splattered onto the wall.
-Iris is distraught by the gory slaughter.
+As Travis is trying to finish off the pimp-manager on the stairs, he is again shot from behind in the right shoulder/arm by a Mafioso (Bob Maroff) (one of Sport's gangster associates and Iris' customer).
+Wounded and staggering, Travis kills the gangster by filling his face and body full of bullets, causing him to fall backwards into Iris' room.
+Still alive, the wounded bouncer-pimp crashes atop Travis and wrestles him to the ground - they thrash around into Iris' apartment where Iris is shrieking and frozen in fear.
+Travis pulls his combat knife from his boot and impales the bouncer's/pimp's left hand.
+He reaches over and picks up the revolver from the now-dead Mafioso on the floor and shoots the pimp point-blank in the cheek - brains are splattered onto the wall and Iris is distraught by the gory slaughter.